bluebanquise/tutorials/README.md

 Repeat this operation to deploy each nodes of your cluster.

+Note: if you let nodes boot over PXE after reboot, they will again deploy, and enter in an infinite deployment loop.
+There are strategy to solve that automatically, but this is out of the scope of this training.
+For now, simply change boot order after os deployment.

 ### Configure client side

 Now that other nodes are deployed and reachable over ssh, it is time to configure client side on them.

+We will use clustershell (clush) a lot, as it allows to manipulate a lot of hosts over ssh at the same time.

 #### Set hostname